oldtownmedia/otm-development-standards/PHP.md

 ### OOP & Classes

 When reasonable, blocks of functionality-grouped code should be built using PHP classes.
 This allows us to effectively namespace our functions better and maintain greater compatibility in older versions of PHP5.
-If using hooks (most classes will), a `hooks()` function should be used instead of or in addition to a constructor.
+If using hooks (most classes built for WP will), a `hooks()` function should be used instead of or in addition to a constructor.
 This allows us to cordon off hooks and fire a specific function in the class without re-registering hooks/filters.

 ```php
 <?php